MaisaDaoud/autoencoder_parameter_optimizer/README.md

-#ِAutoencoder_parameter_optimizer
+Autoencoder_Parameter_Optimizer
-*Autoencoder_parameter_optimizer* is a tool for optimizing the autoencoders training hypermeters using Prticle swarm optimization (PSO) algorithm , the current version of the tool only optimizes the "learning_rate, epochs, batch_size, n_layers" and returns the best solution the maximizes the accuracy of the random forest classifer
+_Autoencoder_parameter_optimizer_ is a tool for optimizing the autoencoders training hypermeters using Prticle swarm optimization (PSO) algorithm , the current version of the tool only optimizes the "learning_rate, epochs, batch_size, n_layers" and returns the best solution the maximizes the accuracy of the random forest classifer